You absolutely can grow tomatoes in Arizona, and this is your guide doing it!

 The cherry tomato monster shown at the top of this article was grown inside 2 tomato cages.
 One had to be stacked atop the other in order to gain the height needed to support the beast.

-For this reason, I don't suggest using tomato cages for larger indeterminate varieties such as the cherry tomatoes I grew.
-Stick with smaller determinate varieties for the tomato cages.
+For this reason, I don't suggest using standard tomato cages for larger indeterminate varieties such as the cherry tomatoes I grew.
+Stick with smaller determinate varieties for the tomato cages you find at the nursery.
+Or grab some taller cages that will support larger plants.

 Growing Tomatoes Up Stakes

-You can tie your tomatoes to a stake, T-post, stick, or conduit to get them up off the ground quickly.
+You can tie your tomatoes to stakes, T-posts, sticks, or conduit to get them up off the ground quickly.

 Be careful your ties don't cut into the vines by using thin strips of plastic shopping bags or pantyhose as ties, or some elastic cord.